Can Encrypted DNS Be Fast?: Results

 \paragraph{DoH performs worse than conventional DNS and DoT as latencies to resolvers increase.} \Fref{fig:median_latency_dns_timings} shows that DoH performs substantially worse when latency between the client and recursive resolver is high; \Fref{fig:latency_rtt_regression} shows a similar result with a ridge regression model.
 As discussed in~\Fref{sec:protocolperformance}, this result could be explained by either HTTPS overhead, nascent DoH implementations and deployments, or both.

 \paragraph{Subscribed throughput affects DNS performance.} \Fref{fig:package_down_dns_timings} shows DNS response times across each of the open resolvers as well as the default resolver.
-We group the downstream throughput into four bins using clustering based on kernel density estimation.
-The performance for all protocols tends to improve as downstream throughput increases, with DoH experiencing the most relative improvement.
-For example, for users with downstream throughput that is less than 25 Mbps, the median query response times for Resolver \google{} DoH and \google{} DNS are 75.2 ms and 48.9 ms, respectively.
-As throughput increases from 25 Mbs to 400 Mbps, the median query response times for \google{} DoH and \google{} DNS are 41.2 ms and 31.4 ms, respectively.
+We bin the downstream throughput into four groups using clustering based on kernel density estimation.
+The performance for all protocols tends to improve as throughput increases, with DoH experiencing the most relative improvement.
+For example, for users with throughput that is less than 25 Mbps, the median query response times for Resolver Y DoH and Y DNS are 73.4 ms and 48.7 ms, respectively.
+As throughput increases from 25 Mbs to 400 Mbps, the median query response times for Y DoH and Y DNS are 41.2 ms and 31.4 ms, respectively.
 DoT performs similarly to conventional DNS regardless of downstream throughput.
-Across all groups, the absolute performance difference between Resolver \cloudflare{} DoT and \cloudflare{} DNS by 0.3 ms, 1.9 ms, 0.1 ms, and 1.4 ms, respectively.
-For Resolver \google{}, DoT again performs faster than DNS in median query response times when throughput is less than 800 Mbps.
-At lower throughputs, \google{} DoT performs faster than \google{} DNS by 1.4 ms, 2.5 ms, and 1.7 ms for each respective protocol.
+Across all groups, the absolute performance difference between Resolver X DoT and X DNS by 0.2 ms, 1.9 ms, 0.1 ms, and 1.4 ms, respectively.
+For Resolver Y, DoT again performs faster than DNS in median query response times when throughput is less than 800 Mbps.
+For the three lower throughput groups, Y DoT performs faster than Y DNS by 1.4 ms, 2.5 ms, and 1.7 ms, respectively.